 In accordance with US GAAP, fair value is defined as the price that the Company would receive to sell an asset or pay to transfer a liability in an orderly transaction between market participants at the measurement date.
 Accounting guidelines for fair value measurements establishes a framework for measuring fair value, using a three-level hierarchy for fair value measurements based upon the transparency of inputs to the valuation of an asset or liability.
-Inputs may be observable or unobservable and refer broadly to the assumptions that market participants would use in pricing the asset or liability based on market data obtained from sources independent of the Company.
+Inputs may be observable or unobservable and refer broadly to the assumptions that market participants would use in pricing the asset or liability.
+Observable inputs reflect the assumptions market participants would use in pricing the asset or liability based on market data obtained from sources independent of the Company.
 Unobservable inputs reflect the Company's own assumptions about the assumptions that market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
 Each investment is assigned a level based upon the observability of the inputs which are significant to the overall valuation.
 The three-tier hierarchy of inputs is summarized below:

-- Level 1 observable prices and quoted prices in active markets for identical investments - Level 2 other significant observable inputs (including quoted prices for similar investments, interest rates, prepayment speeds, credit risk, etc.) - Level 3 significant unobservable inputs (including the Company's own assumptions in determining the fair value of investments)
+- · Level 1 observable prices and quoted prices in active markets for identical investments - Level 2 other significant observable inputs (including quoted prices for similar investments, interest rates, prepayment speeds, credit risk, etc.) - Level 3 significant unobservable inputs (including the Company's own assumptions in determining the fair value of investments)